SNAP Benefits in Texas: How to Apply and Qualify

 Texas Simplified Application Project (TSAP)

-TSAP simplifies SNAP for households where everyone is over 60 or disabled with no earned income.
-It offers a shorter application and a three-year certification.
-HHSC automatically enrolls you if you qualify at renewal.
-Find more TSAP details here.
+TSAP simplifies SNAP for households where every member is over 60 or has a disability, with no earned income.
+It offers a shorter application and a three-year certification period.

 Frequently Asked Questions